-Dubai once again confirmed its position as the Gulf’s leading real estate market in 2025, with residential property sales reaching a record Dh541 billion ($147 billion), according to new industry data.
-The figure marks a 27 percent increase compared to 2024, underlining the emirate’s continued appeal to global investors, end-users, and high-net-worth buyers.
+Dubai once again confirmed its position as the Gulf's leading real estate market in 2025, with the Dubai real estate market 2025 recording residential property sales of Dh541 billion ($147 billion) — a 27 percent increase compared to 2024, according to new industry data.
+The figures underline the emirate's enduring appeal to global investors, end-users, and high-net-worth buyers.

 Data released by Springfield Properties shows that more than 200,000 property transactions were completed during the year, representing a 19 percent rise year-on-year.
 The sustained growth reflects strong demand across villas, apartments, and off-plan developments, supported by population growth, investor-friendly regulations, and Dubai's reputation as a safe and stable market.

-In contrast, Riyadh’s real estate market experienced a more mixed year.
+In contrast, Riyadh's real estate market experienced a more mixed year.
 Transaction values and volumes declined during the second and third quarters compared to 2024.
-However, analysts expect activity to rebound following the opening of the Saudi market to foreign property buyers, a move likely to attract new capital while also raising concerns around affordability for local residents.
+However, analysts expect activity to rebound following the opening of the Saudi market to foreign property buyers — a move likely to attract new capital while also raising concerns around affordability for local residents.

 As regional competition intensifies, Dubai's combination of scale, liquidity, and investor confidence continues to set it apart as the Gulf's undisputed property powerhouse.